predpointanalytics/voice-backend/README.md

 # voice-backend
-backend for the voice authentication app
+backend for the voice authentication mobile app